Last Updated on

 On top of this, BlueHost knows how to do customer service right.
 If you’re having an issue and need support, just call them up (or email), and they’ll get back to you in a decent amount of time to fix the problem.
 They’ll walk you through technical aspects and whatever account questions you might need to ask.

-Compared to the competition, Bluehost is a turtle.
-Throughout my 12 months of testing, they consistently ranked as one of the slowest hosting companies.
+Compared to the competition, BlueHost is a turtle.
+Throughout my 12 months of testing, they consistently ranked as one of the slowest hosting companies I reviewed.

 Roughly three-quarters of all internet users will bounce from a page within 20 seconds.
 You need fast load times or your business can suffer.